-E2027 is a novel, highly selective, and potent inhibitor of phosphodiesterase-9 (PDE9) in development for the treatment of dementia with Lewy bodies.18
+E2027 is a novel, highly selective and potent inhibitor of phosphodiesterase-9 (PDE9) in development for dementia with Lewy bodies 18.

-E2027 inhibited human ether-à-go-go related gene (hERG) potassium currents concentration-dependently in hERG-transfected Chinese hamster ovary cells with an IC50 value of 4.0 μ M. In a conscious cynomolgus monkey cardiovascular (CV) study with oral administration of E2027 maleate, the prolongation of QTc and an increase in heart rate were observed at 300 and 1000 mg/kg.
-In a conscious monkey CV study with intravenous (IV) administration of E2027 (free base), increases in heart rate and maximum first derivative of left ventricular pressure (LVdP/dtmax) were observed at 10.8 and 24 mg/kg, and a decrease in blood pressure was noted at 24 mg/kg.
-Decreases in body temperature, seen as indicative of a central nervous system effect, were observed after 1000 mg/kg oral administration of E2027 maleate in rats, after 300 and 1000 mg/kg oral doses of E2027 maleate in monkeys, and after a 24 mg/kg IV dose of E2027 (free base) in monkeys.
-The CV effects and hypothermia were observed at E2027 plasma concentrations of 5220 ng/mL and higher, which is approximately 6-fold higher than the steady-state C{max} (C{max} ss) of the dose taken forward into phase 2 studies.
+E2027 inhibited human ether-à-go-go related gene (hERG) potassium currents concentrationdependently in hERG-transfected Chinese hamster ovary cells with an IC50 value of 4.0 μ M. In a conscious cynomolgus monkey cardiovascular (CV) study with oral administration of E2027 maleate, prolongation of corrected QT interval (QTc) and an increase in heart rate were observed at 300 and 1000 mg/kg.
+In a conscious monkey CV study with IV administration of E2027 (free base), increases in heart rate and maximum first derivative of left ventricular pressure (LVdP/dtmax) were observed at 10.8 and 24 mg/kg and a decrease in blood pressure was noted at 24 mg/kg.
+Decreases in body temperature, seen as indicating indicative of a central nervous system effect, were observed after 1000 mg/kg oral administration of E2027 maleate in rats, after 300 and 1000 mg/kg oral doses of E2027 maleate in monkeys and after a 24 mg/kg IV dose of E2027 (free base) in monkeys.
+The CV effects and hypothermia were observed at E2027 plasma concentrations of 5220 ng/mL and higher, which is ~6-fold higher than steady state C{max} (C{max}ss) of the dose taken forward into phase 2 studies.
 Respiratory function was not affected at any dose in rats.

-Concentration-QTc analysis was performed on data from two randomized, double-blind studies, each in healthy Japanese and non-Japanese subjects: an SAD study (NCT02415790) and an MAD study (NCT02873156) for 14 days (Table 1).
-Twelve-lead ECGs were extracted in replicates from continuous Holter recordings prior to dosing and at 0.5, 1, 2, 3, 4, 6, 8, 12, and 24 hours postdose on day 1, and at corresponding time points on day -1, in both SAD and MAD studies, and on day 14 in the MAD study.
-In both studies, a time-matched baseline was used, that is, values at corresponding time points on day -1 served as the baseline for postdosing time points.
+Concentration-QTc analysis was performed on data from two randomized, double-blind studies, each in healthy Japanese and non-Japanese subjects: a SAD study (NCT02415790) and a MAD study for 14 days (NCT02873156; Table 1).
+12-lead ECGs were extracted in replicates from continuous Holter recordings prior to dosing and 0.5, 1, 2, 3, 4, 6, 8, 12 and 24 hours post-dose on Day 1 and at corresponding time points on Day -1 in both SAD and MAD and on Day 14 in MAD.
+In both studies, a time-matched baseline was used, i.e., values at corresponding time points on Day -1 served as baseline for post-dosing time points.

-Profiles of $\Delta QTcF$ and E2027 plasma concentration across dose groups and postdosing time points are shown in Figure 2.
-The pattern of mean $\Delta QTcF$ across active dose groups and placebo suggests that E2027 does not exert a meaningful effect on the QTc interval.
-Differences across postdose time points between the time of Cmax and the largest mean $\Delta \Delta QTcF$ were not consistent across dose groups with the highest concentrations, and therefore did not suggest the presence of hysteresis.
-Substantial accumulation of E2027 plasma concentration was observed from day 1 to day 14, and the GM C{max} level on day 14 in the 400 mg daily dose group (2646 ng/mL) was therefore higher compared
+Profiles of change-from-baseline QTcF (Δ QTcF) and E2027 plasma concentration across dose groups and post-dosing time points are shown in Figure 2, Panel A and B (SAD) and Panel C and D (MAD).
+The pattern of mean Δ QTcF across active dose groups and placebo suggests that E2027 does not exert a meaningful effect on the QTc interval.
+Differences across post-dose time points between the time of Cmax and the largest mean $\Delta\Delta$ QTcF were not consistent across dose groups with the highest concentrations and therefore did not suggest the presence of hysteresis.
+Substantial accumulation of E2027 plasma concentration was observed from Day 1 to Day 14, and the GM C{max} level on Day 14 in the 400 mg daily dose group (2646 ng/mL) was therefore higher as compared to GM C{max} in the 1200 mg single dose group (1736 ng/mL).